 Is gingivitis contagious?

 A kiss can exchange up to 80 million bacteria.
-But before you stop kissing your partner, there’s good news.
-A healthy immune system can fight off gingivitis causing bacteria.
-And in a healthy person, sharing with someone’s biome can add to your biomes diversity.
+But before you stop kissing your partner, there’s good news: a healthy immune system can fight off gingivitis causing bacteria.
+In a healthy person, sharing someone’s biome can add to your biome’s diversity.

 Through a healthy diet packed with proper nutrients, good dental habits, and regular checkups, you can help your immune system maintain the proper balance of bacteria in your oral microbiome.

 - Tannerella forsythia

 - Treponema denticola

 - Streptococcus intermedius